gayathrikoneru/Uber_data-analysis/README.md

 This data is analysed using relevant Machine Learning algorithms to give some useful insights and visualize the hidden patterns in the data.

 ## Visualization
-Visualization of the available data is performed using "visualization.ipynb" to bring out the patterns.
+Visualization of the available data is performed using "visualization.ipynb" to bring out the hidden patterns.

 ## Frequent Itemsets Mining
 Frequent patterns related to the rides and their locations are mined using "Frequent Pattern Growth" algorithm, association rules are generated and interesting rules are mined out.